Eltham, New Zealand

 Eltham is South Taranaki's second largest town.

 Eltham is known as the cradle of the Taranaki dairy industry (the co-operative system in particular), and for being the one place in New Zealand that manufactured rennet which is important in cheesemaking.
 It was also the first place to export butter to England.

 History

 European settlement began in Eltham in the 1870s, with blocks of densely forested land being taken up mainly to the north of Mountain Road.
 A profusion of sawmilling companies cleared the district which, when grassed, proved ideal for dairy farming.
-In 1884, the year Eltham was declared a town district, settlers, mainly from England, arrived there and the town had a population of 25.
+In 1881 the railway first opened at Eltham, and in 1884, the year Eltham was declared a town district, settlers, mainly from England, arrived there and the town had a population of 25.
 Eltham was declared a borough in 1901, and became part of South Taranaki District with the local body amalgamations of 1989.

 High Street (which runs through the centre of town - as part of State Highway 3 connecting Stratford, Ngaere, Normanby and Hāwera) and Bridge Street (which heads westward towards Kaponga and joins State Highway 45 near Ōpunake), were the first tar-sealed roads in New Zealand.